The following FREE practice test is an additional Life in the UK Test about arts and culture in the UK. This practice exam has 24 questions in total.

 *False.
 The venues, Wembley Stadium and the O2 are located in Greenwich, south-east London.

-#21.
-Which of the following is FALSE about the pantomime?
+#11.
+Which of the following is the best-known work by Sir Edward Elgar?

 Notable authors and writers